varunkas/Libra_altHypo/README.md

 # README

+***This is a modidfied version of Libra that allows setting the AltHypothesis for Pseudobulk mode of DESeq2***

 Libra is an R package to perform differential expression/accessibility on single-cell data.
 Libra implements unique differential expression/accessibility methods that can all be accessed from one function.
 These methods encompass traditional single-cell methods as well as methods accounting for biological replicate including pseudobulk and mixed model methods.
 The code for this package has been largely inspired by the [Seurat](https://satijalab.org/seurat/) and [Muscat](https://github.com/HelenaLC/muscat) packages.
 Please see the documentation of these packages for further information.
 To simplify the readme, differential expression (DE) and differential accessibility will be used interchangeably unless stated explicity.

 ## System requirements